-They just plain ROCKED HARDER than the other copies we played.
+They just plain ROCK HARDER than the other copies we play.
 Yes, they’re bigger.
 Yes, they have more weight and whomp down low.
 Yes, they are smoother and more natural up top.

-But what really sets them apart is their tremendous energy.
-The music EXPLODES out of the speakers and comes to life on the best copies of Quadrophenia like few records you have ever heard.
-When we find that power and energy on a record, all other things being equal, we have a name for them: White Hot Stampers.
+But what really sets them apart is their tremendous ENERGY.
+The music explodes out of the speakers and comes to life on the best copies of Quadrophenia like few records you have ever heard.
+When we find more of that kind of power and energy on a record than the others in our shootout, all other things being equal, we have a name for them: White Hot Stampers.

 It’s what you’re paying for — and what you get — for the kind of money we charge.

 The sine qua non of rock records is that they rock.
 The rock records that earn the highest grades here at Better Records are usually the ones that have the most energy and power.

 Transparency, Presence, Clarity, Tubey Magic, Sweetness and other favorites of those of us in the audiophile community are very important qualities in a record, but all of them pale in comparison to raw power when it comes to rock and roll.

 For us, a transparent, sweet, lifeless record is just no fun, hence our disdain for Heavy Vinyl, which in our experience almost always lacks energy, along with lots of other things of course.